arkency/posts/posts/2017-09-11-constructor-for-a-included-module-in-ruby.md

 ---
-title: "Constructor for an included module in Ruby"
+title: "How mutation testing causes deeper thinking about your code + constructor for an included module in Ruby"
-created_at: 2017-09-11 16:40:07 +0200
+created_at: 2017-09-13 14:40:07 +0200
 kind: article
-publish: false
+publish: true
 author: Robert Pankowecki
-tags: [ 'ruby', 'inheritance', 'module', 'constructor' ]
+tags: [ 'ruby', 'inheritance', 'module', 'constructor', 'mutation testing','mutant' ]
 newsletter: :arkency_form
 ---

-FIXME: Place post lead here.
+This is a short story which starts with being very surprised by mutation testing results and trying to figure out how to deal with it.

 <!-- more -->